therealnicoroshi/modlist/README.md

 Allow it time to install then activate the plug in by clicking on the box to checkmark it.

+#### Save this folder as it will need to be re-installed if you update the list later ❗

+Just repeat the Drag and drop step after any update.

 ❗ **IMPORTANT NOTE** ❗

 In the right pane of MO2 click on 'Data' at the top.